YNTP-100: A Benchmark for Your Next Token Prediction with 100 People: Introduction

-Specifically, we introduce the first benchmark for \textbf{``your next-token prediction''}—a fine-grained formulation of personalized language modeling where the goal is to predict how an individual would respond, word by word, to a given message.
-Our benchmark is constructed from \textbf{multilingual human–agent conversations} with 100 participants (English, Japanese, and Chinese, 30+ each) engaging in \textbf{five-day dialogue sessions} with LLM-driven non-player characters (NPCs).
-Unlike prior datasets built from static corpora, our dialogues simulate \textbf{daily-life interactions}—similar to SNS or chat-app exchanges—with NPCs designed around distinct personalities and psychological roles.
+To address these challenges, we propose Your Next-Token Prediction (YNTP), a new task that formulates personalized alignment as a fine-grained prediction problem: given a conversational context, the objective is to predict how an individual user would respond.
+YNTP-100 is constructed from multilingual human--agent conversations involving 100 participants, with over 30 users each in English, Japanese, and Chinese.
+Participants engage in five-day dialogue sessions with LLM-driven non-player characters (NPCs) in a controlled interaction environment designed to elicit natural daily communication.

-Each NPC follows a structured finite-state machine (FSM) and is grounded in the \textbf{MBTI framework}, allowing targeted exploration of user traits such as extraversion or intuition through natural conversation.
-This interactive design enables extraction of each user’s \textit{internal model}—their consistent linguistic, emotional, and decision-making patterns—across multiple days and contexts.
-The benchmark task is to predict a user’s fifth-day response given their preceding history, providing a testbed for models to capture continuity, adaptation, and personal consistency.
+The NPCs are psychologically grounded and follow structured finite-state machines (FSMs).
+This design enables targeted yet natural exploration of user traits, such as extraversion or intuition, while maintaining consistency across interactions.
+By observing users across multiple days and conversational contexts, the goal of YNTP is to capture each individual’s internal response patterns,including linguistic choices, emotional tendencies, and decision-making behavior, as they evolve over time.
+The benchmark task is to predict a user’s response on the final day given their preceding interaction history, providing a testbed for evaluating a model’s ability to capture continuity, adaptation, and personal consistency.

-We evaluate both \textbf{prompt-based} and \textbf{fine-tuning-based} alignment methods on this dataset, establishing the first quantitative baseline for personalized response generation at the token level.
-By combining multilingual daily dialogue, psychologically grounded design, and multi-day interaction, this benchmark moves beyond stylistic mimicry toward modeling the deeper cognitive regularities that govern how individuals choose words.
-Ultimately, \textit{your next-token prediction} represents a critical step toward the “last mile” of alignment—transforming LLMs from generic communicators into authentic personal agents.
-The dataset is available at: \url{https://github.com/AnonymousHub4Submissions/your-next-token-prediction-dataset-100}.
+We evaluate both external (parameter-preserving) and internal (parameter-updating) alignment methods on YNTP, establishing the first quantitative baseline for personalized response generation under this task.
+For evaluation, rather than adopting the general alignment paradigm of 3H (Helpful, Harmless, Honest), we introduce a 2S principle that characterizes personalized responses along two essential dimensions: Substance (what to say) and Style (how to say it).
+Overall, YNTP represents a step toward the “last mile” of alignment, moving LLMs from generic communicators toward more consistent and user-aligned interaction behavior.